MartaS333/Challenge3_GeneratePassword/README.md

 # Challenge-One Generating Random Password

 **Summary:**
-Website that generates a random passowrd for the user.
+Website that generates a random password for the user.
 The password must be between 8 to 128 characters long and include numbers, special characters, uppercase letters and lowercase letters.

 **Criteria:**